 Black oil sunflower seed is the most familiar and most popular type of birdseed, for good reason.
-With this one type of seed in your feeders, you will attract dozens of bird species to your backyard.
+With this one type of seed in your feeders, you can attract dozens of bird species to your yard.

 About Black Oil Sunflower Seed

 All types of sunflower seeds originate from the common sunflower plant, Helianthus annuus.
 Many specialized and hybrid flower varieties create different bloom sizes, flower colors, stalk heights, and seed yields.
 The seeds they produce are similar, however, and sunflower seed is a popular type of birdseed.

 When compared to striped sunflower seeds, black oil seeds are meatier and have a higher oil content, giving birds more nutrition and calories in every bite.
 Black oil seeds also have thinner shells, making them easier for small birds to crack.

 Birds That Eat Black Oil Sunflower Seeds